Shaheedi Jor Mela: Sabha schedule

 The first day of the sabha is observed purely in religious spirits.
 Earlier on 2nd day of Sabha, rallies and meetings were held by various political parties.
 But recently all political parties have stopped organizing conferences, to pay the tributes to Chhotte Sahibzade peacefully.
 Lakhs pray at Gurdwara Fatehgarh Sahib, Gurdwara Jyoti Sarup and Gurdwara Thanda Burj on this historic occasion every year during this three-day Sabha.

 Each year, the district administration would do special arrangements for devotees and people visiting the sabha like parking areas, controlling flow of traffic by setting up special barricades and nakas, medical & emergency services and by deploying heavy police force for security.
 The Shiromani Gurdwara Parbandhak Committee has been arranging deewan, where the Sikh preachers, ragis, dhadi jathas use traditional music to retell the history of the Sikh.
 Although Sabha is a religious event, a heavy police force is normally deployed all around the Sabha site.

 Guru ka langar

 People of villages of adjoining areas organise Langar which is served on the way to lakhs arriving here.
 The villagers pool grains, vegetables, milk and other eatables and prepare the langar for devotees locally known as sangat.
-Women folk prepare food for langar in collective kitchen in open area on the roadside and men serve it to the sangat coming from far away areas on Buses, Trucks, trollies and other means of transportation.
+Women folk prepare food for langar in collective kitchen in open area on the roadside and men serve it to the sangat coming from far away areas on Buses, Trucks, trolleys and other means of transportation.